dlmacedo/entropic-out-of-distribution-detection/README.md

 <img align="center" src="assets/ood_task.png" width="750">

 >>**We call our approach seamless because it neither presents special requirements (e.g., hyperparameter tuning, additional data) nor produces side effects (e.g., inefficient inference or out-of-distribution detection, classification accuracy drop).
-Our approach consists of a loss that works as a drop-in replacement to the SoftMax loss (i.e., the combination of the output linear layer, the SoftMax activation and the cross-entropy loss).
+Our approach consists of a loss that works as a drop-in replacement to the SoftMax loss (i.e., the combination of the output linear layer, the SoftMax activation, and the cross-entropy loss).
 The out-of-distribution detection is performed using a zero computational cost score.**

 <img align="center" src="assets/ood_approaches_compared.PNG" width="750">